 What does “broadband multi-coating” mean?

 Broadband is the highest-quality multi-coating available.
-If you measure the reflectivity of standard multi-coating across the entire range of visible wavelengths (380-780nm), you’ll see that reflectivity increases (more light is lost) at each end of the spectrum.
-Broadband multi-coating has less of an increase in reflectivity at the ends of the range, or in other words a “broader band” of efficiency, across the entire range of the visible spectrum.
-Note: Every Oberwerk binocular is fully broadband multi-coated.
+If you measure the reflectivity of standard multi-coating across the entire range of visible wavelengths (380-780nm), you’ll see that reflectivity increases (more light is lost) at each end of the visible spectrum.
+Broadband multi-coating has less of an increase in reflectivity at the ends of the range, or in other words a “broader band” of efficiency, across the entire range of the spectrum.
+Note: All Oberwerk binoculars are fully broadband multi-coated.

 What is “Exit Pupil Diameter”?